 There’s a gap in strong community news reporting.
 Maybe more so than ever.
 People yearn to reconnect with their neighbourhoods and each other to build a better city.

 Those stories that stitched together the fabric of small communities in rural Alberta resonate with citizens in larger cities.
 We’ve just gotten away from telling them.
 Not anymore.

 We recognize the uphill battle in today’s media landscape, but we’re eager to tackle it head on, story by story.

 There will come a watershed moment in daily news journalism, and we’ll be leading new media charge.

-LiveWire Calgary – Run by journalists, for the community.
+LiveWire Calgary – Journalist run, for the community.

 We want to hear the stories going on in your community.

 For general contact, you can visit our Contact page.